A range of qualities. Examples include good communicator, motivated, reliable, and adaptability.

 Job-specific skills.
-For example, a games designer needs creative design and technical skills, whereas a doctor needs scientific, medical and technical skills.
+For example, a games designer needs creative design and technical skills, a doctor needs scientific, medical and technical skills.
 These are the skills that you mainly develop once you are in employment.

-Qualifications – these are evidence of personal skills, functional skills and employability skills
+Qualifications – these are evidence of personal skills and functional skills

 Self-management: You can organise your time and yourself, show responsibility, cope with challenges and persevere when the going gets tough